hjkim63/Interactive-Lab-Hub/Lab 4/README.md

 ### Chosen display design & rationale
 <!-- **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\*** -->
 <!-- **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?) -->
+I chose to use sketch #3 for the display and prototype design because it felt the most convenient for all the input signals to be on the same side of a six-sided device rather than try turn the device around or walk around the device if it is standing alone on a desk-like surface.
+I also chose the design where the display of the "mood" on the OLED display is in the middle of the "mood buttons" so it's more intuitve that it is a culmination of these different inputs.